WSA-Community/WSAGAScript/README.md

 This project is being updated without schedule (though frequently).
 This README might not be completely clear right now, it will be fixed ASAP.

+As for potential questions - please open Discussions instead of Issues.
+Issues are needed in cases if you have an **actual** issue that **prevents** you from **using** this project.

 ## Legal Warnings

-By using the tools (scripts) provided by this project, you agree with the terms of [Unlicense License](https://github.com/WSA-Community/WSAGAScript/blob/main/LICENSE), which states that "THE SOFTWARE IS PROVIDED "AS IS"".
+By using the tools (scripts, but not limited to) provided by this project, you agree with the terms of [Unlicense License](https://github.com/WSA-Community/WSAGAScript/blob/main/LICENSE), which states that "THE SOFTWARE IS PROVIDED "AS IS"".

-To end user this serves as a warning, though we currently don't have any explicit confirmations - such way of install Google Services and Google Play Store may potentially be in a legal gray area.
+To end user this serves as a warning, though we currently don't have any explicit confirmations - such way of installing Google Services and Google Play Store may potentially be in a legal gray area.

 ## Copyright notices